mundacity/go-doo/README.md

 ## Description

 Go-doo is a command line notes/todo manager that lets you create, read & edit your notes or todo items - deletions coming soon.
 It supports both local and remote storage.
 Local is the default, and the remote option is determined by a config file.
-It uses SQLite for the database, but could support others easily enough.
+It uses SQLite for storage.

 The remote storage option is only intended for use on the same LAN, rather than over the internet, to allow multiple machines/people to share share the same database for notes/todo items.

+## Notable features

-It uses a forgiving input parser so can handle spaces, meaning you're not required to use quotation marks like you are in commit messages, for example.
+Go-doo is intended for quick note-taking in the terminal so it uses a forgiving input parser.
+It can handle spaces in input, so you're not required to use quotation marks like you are in commit messages, for example.
 So `godoo add -b input with spaces` would create an item with a body of `"input with spaces"`.
+You can also leave out some flags in different contexts, so the above example could be shortened to `godoo add input with spaces` and it would still be valid input.

 It also uses a shorthand date format, where e.g. `1y1m8d` is interpreted as 1 year, 1 month and 8 days from now.
-You can use full date strings like `2022-06-01` if you prefer.
-The date shorthand also supports negative numbers, so searching for an item with a deadline of `-8m` means the deadline was 8 months ago.

-You can also work with date ranges using the same shorthand.
+Full date strings like `2022-06-01` are also supported.
+The date shorthand also allows negative numbers, so searching for an item with a deadline of `-8m` means the deadline was 8 months ago.
+You can work with date ranges using the same shorthand.
 E.g. `godoo get -d -7d:7d` would return items with a deadline within a 14 day range, from 7 days before to 7 days from now.

+In remote mode, there is also the option to run a priority queue based on the priority rating of items in the database.
+When creating or editing items, you can set their priority - none (n), low (l), medium (m), or high (h).
+You can then use `godoo get -n` to retrieve the item with the highest priority.

 # Usage